What Is a Base Layer Shirt?

 3.Protects Against the Sun

-If sun protection is a main concern, opt for dark or bright colors for your base layers, which are more effective at blocking UV rays, according to the Skin Cancer Foundation.
+If sun protection is a main concern, opt for dark or bright colours for your base layers, as they are more effective at blocking UV rays, according to the Skin Cancer Foundation.

 4.Easy to Transport